Absolventa/absolventa.github.io/_posts/2014-08-05-ruby-on-waves.md

 <p/>

-We've been busying ourselves with the final touches of our
+We've been busying ourselves with the final touches on our
 <a href="https://www.absolventa.de/karriereguide/tipps/das-neue-absolventa" lang="de" title="The New ABSOLVENTA (German)">Grand ABSOLVENTA Relaunch</a>
 recently.
 It's been done in the record time of only seven months and we dare say: we're quite proud of it.

-While a full visual overhaul was certainly due, the initial spark for a relaunch came from a backend perspective: ABSOLVENTA's Rails codebase dates back to 2007 and as with every bigger piece of software, it has its Dark Corners™ and has accumulated a nice heap of [technical debt](https://en.wikipedia.org/wiki/Technical_debt) over the years.
+While a full visual overhaul was certainly due, the initial spark for a relaunch came from a backend perspective: ABSOLVENTA's Rails codebase dates back to 2007 and as with every bigger piece of software, it has its Dark Corners™.
+It has unquestionably accumulated a nice heap of [technical debt](https://en.wikipedia.org/wiki/Technical_debt) over the years.

 After the initial planning phase, we kicked it off in December 2013 with a few but significant changes and additions to our tooling: we finally moved to